 A Spouse Visa UK application is a complex and often stressful process.
-In an effort to restrict the number of fake marriages, the UK government have introduced a number of measures intended to confirm that a relationship is genuine.
+In an effort to restrict the number of fake marriages, the UK government has introduced a number of measures intended to confirm that a relationship is genuine.
 However, for many genuine couples with no experience of the UK immigration system, these measures can cause great difficulty and can result in refusals.

-The Spouse Visa UK requirements in 2018 include a strict financial threshold, accommodation expectations and passing the genuine relationship test.
+The Spouse Visa UK requirements include a strict financial threshold, accommodation expectations and passing the genuine relationship test.
 Making an application to the UK authorities will require a great deal of evidence to show the applicant meets every single requirement and avoid a refusal on minor grounds such as missing documents or incorrectly completed forms.
 The lawyers at IAS can provide a comprehensive UK Spouse Visa document checklist based on your circumstances.